romland/wurm-copypaste/README.md

 ### Random notes
 - Like all of the mods I made, the entry point is in Mod.java
 - Tabs are awesome.
 Shoo with your pesky spaces.
-Everything is in 4-space tabs, which is why indentation may look like shit if browsed on GitHub.
+Everything is (should be) in 4-space tabs, which is why indentation may look like shit if browsed on GitHub.
 - A lot of debug statements are still output as info
 - I have no idea why I brought in an HTTP client into the CopyPaste namespace.
 The author is Matthew Bell and I think it's this one: https://github.com/urgrue/java-async-http (MIT licensed).
 The idea behind the useage seems to be uploading creations to a central repository.
 - The bulk of the tricky bits seems to be in Paste.java
 - In Testing.java I seem to create a very very large Bulk Storage Bin with all resources in the game?
 Not sure why I had that in here.
 - In Mod.java there is a way to automatically bring in something into the Copy buffer on server-start; this is for easier testing during development
 - There is likely a lot of commented out code in places as I was in the middle of debugging things.
+Especially around bridge-rotation; if you want to have a go at it, feel free to delete all the commented out code and submit a PR.

 ## Dependencies
 Just one.
 The JSON library from Google.
 It is used for (de-)serialization of copied content.
 The version gson-2.8.0.jar is what I used back then it seems.